calegovindasami/OPSC7311_POE/README.md

 Table of Contents:
  A - Pre-Requisites
  B - Description.
- C - How to intall the project.
+ C - How to install the project.
  D - How to use the project.
  E - Credits.
  F - Challenges.
+ G - Additional features.
+ H - Changelog.
- G - Video Tut link.
+ I - Video Tut link.

 A) Pre-Requisites